codeforbtv/docs/local-cloud-proposal.md

 About the Civic Cloud Collaborative
 -----------------------------------

-The Civic Cloud Collaborative is comprised of Big Heavy World, CCTV Center for Media & Democracy, Code for BTV (a Code for America Brigade), Found Line, Laboratory B, Regional Educational Technology Network (RETN), and Vermont Community Access Media (VCAM).
+The Civic Cloud Collaborative is comprised of Big Heavy World, CCTV Center for Media & Democracy, Channel 17 / Town Meeting Television, Code for BTV (a Code for America Brigade), Found Line, Laboratory B, Regional Educational Technology Network (RETN), and Vermont Community Access Media (VCAM).
 This document is a proposal for the Civic Cloud Collaborative to partner with Burlington Telecom, the City of Burlington, and US Ignite to develop the Civic Cloud.

 Next Steps
 ----------